checkmyprojects/wheel-of-doom/README.md

 ## Licency 📄

-Este proyecto está bajo la Licencia (123 Coders!) - mira el archivo [LICENSE.md](LICENSE.md) para detalles
+This project is licensed under the (123 Coders!)
+License - see the file [LICENSE.md](LICENSE.md) for details.

 ## Thanks 🎁